bjin01/exporters/README.md

 If you can see some results then feel free to continue with grafana dashboard.
 Feel free to import the [grafana-dashboard-panel.json](https://github.com/bjin01/exporters/blob/main/grafana-dashboard-panel.json)

+__Cautious:__ Do not set too short scraping interval which will cause performance issues on SUSE Manager as the exporter has to make several xmlrpc api calls with each scraping.
+Every 5m is a reasonable value.

 Feedbacks are highly appreciated.